 There have been artifacts found in ancient times that have powers that were basically the exact same as Pokeballs – most notably in the episode The Ancient Puzzle of Pokemopolis.
 These artifacts were of varying designs and none of them were really similar to the modern Pokeballs we know today, but they served the exact same function.

-We see a rather beautifully animated Lucario traversing the mountains, and he uses his aura ability to seek out other living beings.
+We see a rather beautifully animated Lucario traversing the mountains, and he uses his Aura ability to seek out other living beings.
 Using this ability, he spots an army of people and Pokemon in red armor.
-I gotta say, while there’s not a real point for a lot of these Pokemon to be wearing armor, such as Rhydon and Steelix, these Pokemon look awesome with this armor on.
+I gotta say, while there’s no real point for a lot of these Pokemon to be wearing armor, such as Rhydon and Steelix, these Pokemon look awesome with this armor on.

 As a Ho-Oh flies overhead, Pokemon from the Red army start to corner Lucario, so he contacts his master, Sir Aaron, through a nearby crystal.

 At a really beautiful castle on an even more beautiful barring the sickly sepia-tone-ish colors everywhere landscape, we see Sir Aaron and the queen, Rin, whose hair must weigh 70 lbs, as Aaron answers the crystal.
 Lucario updates him on the situation and the Queen claims that the kingdom will fall once the armies reach the castle.